VNHARGADON/Half-Life_Calculator/ahhhhh/Solution/README.txt

-﻿-Create layouts |CHECK-ISH (They don't work???)
+﻿-Create layouts? |CHECK
--Complete Math |CHECK
+-Complete Math? |CHECK
--Code dialog popup to tell user they are being an idiot (and that negative time is unmeasurable in our current state)
+-Code dialog popup to tell user they are being an idiot (and that negative time is unmeasurable in our current state)? |CHECK -Complain to self about ugly code and UI? |CHECK